jethrokuan/z/README.md

 fisher install jethrokuan/z
 ```

-For fish <`2.7.0` users you can installl from our legacy branch:
+For fish <`2.7.0` users you can install from our legacy branch:

 ```
 fisher install z@pre27